--, II, together with Newton he dominated the thought of the times of the Enligtenment, 350; his conception of innate human rights pertaining to natural law became a guiding motive, but was a subjective theory that could not be positived in the legal order, 357; Wolff's and Locke's rationalism penetrated into the codifications of the times, 358; L. formulated the classical-liberal idea of the law state, 360; innate rights; this theory is destructive to the recognition of positive law, 395; theory of personality rights stems from innate human rights, 413.
+-, II, together with NEWTON he dominated the thought of the times of the Enligtenment, 350; his conception of innate human rights pertaining to natural law became a guiding motive, but was a subjective theory that could not be positivized in the legal order, 357; WOLFF's and LOCKE's rationalism penetrated into the codifications of the times, 358; L. formulated the classical-liberal idea of the law state, 360; innate rights; this theory is destructive to the recognition of positive law, 395; theory of personality rights stems from innate human rights, 413. -, III, his doctrine of secondary quali-

--, III, his doctrine of secondary qualities, 39; his idea of the body politic construed the state as a political association whose sovereign authority is bound to the aim of protecting the innate natural rights of man to life, freedom and property; he thought the salus publica the highest law of the state, 237; his idea of the law state, 426, 427; of public interest, 442; he distinguishes between State and
+---, III, his doctrine of secondary qualities, 39; his idea of the body politic construed the state as a political association whose sovereign authority is bound to the aim of protecting the innate natural rights of man to life, freedom and property; he thought the salus publica the highest law of the state, 237; his idea of the law state, 426, 427; of public interest, 442; he distinguishes between State and Society, the latter being the system of free market relations, 452; the State is for the protection of the innate human rights. esp. that of property, 457; freedom and life were subsumed under the right of property, 458.

-Society, the latter being the system of free market relations, 452; the State is for the protection of the innate human rights, esp. that of property, 457; freedom and life were subsumed under the right of property, 458.
+LOEB.
+III.

-LOEB, III, Tribal Initiation and Secret Societies,
+Tribal Initiation and Secret Societies, 365.

--, III, secret societies have one common root, viz., the initiation rites of boys, 366.
+----, III, secret societies have one common root, viz., the initiation rites of boys.
+366.

-Logic, I, a semi-Platonic mathematical method of logic in Petrus Ramus, 198.
+LOGIC, I, a semi-Platonic mathematical method of logic in PETRUS RAMUS, 198,

--, II, transcendental and formal logic in Kant, 15; logic historically explained, 195; logic as a science, 462; pure logic and pure axiology distinguished by Scheler, 545; cf. s.v.
+-, II, transcendental and formal logic in KANT, 15; logic historically explained, 195; logic as a science, 462; pure logic and pure axiology distinguished by SCHE-LER, 545; cf. s.v.
 Logical Aspect, II.

-LOGICAL ALPHABET, I, of RAYMUNDUS LULLUS, 245.
+LOGICAL ALPHABET.
+I. OF RAYMUNDUS LULLUS, 245.

-LOGICAL ASPECT, I, in a closed state this aspect lacks anticipatory moments; viz. in the pre-theoretical attitude of thought; but in the theoretical attitude anticipatory moments find expression in the inner connection with the historical, linguistic, economic and later aspects, 29; time discloses a logical modal sense in the logical aspect; logical simultaneity and the order of prius and posterius is as much a modal aspect of time as the physical; the theoretical concept joins in logical simultaneity the analysed charac-teristics of that which it defines in subjection to the principles of identity and contradiction expressing the analytical temporal order of simultaneity in the sense of logical implication and exclu-sion; logical movement of thought follows the order of prius and posterius; this movement has duration in the real act of thought when we draw a syllogistic in-ference in theoretical logical form; in the logical order of succession the former stages do not disappear because the inference implies its premises; in mathematical movement the former stages disappear in the order of succession of its moments, 30; logical order is normative, physical order is not; cosmic time does not offer a concentration point serving as a point of departure for philosophy, not even in the logical aspect, 31; the logical aspect of our act of thought is that of analytical distinction in the sense of setting apart what is given together; of setting apart what is given together; logical analysis would have nothing to distinguish apart from a previously given cosmic diversity of meaning, 39; this concept enables Husserl to formulate different purely logical propositions and definitions, 73, 74.
+LOGICAL ASPECT, I, in a closed state this aspect lacks anticipatory moments; viz. in the pre-theoretical attitude of thought: but in the theoretical attitude anticipatory moments find expression in the inner connection with the historical, linguistic, economic and later aspects, 29; fime discloses a logical modal sense in the logical aspect; logical simultaneity and the order of prius and posterius is as much a modal aspect of time as the physical; the theoretical concept joins in logical simultaneity the analysed characteristics of that which it defines in subjection to the principles of identity and contradiction expressing the analytical norms of identity, contradiction, and suftemporal order of simultaneity in the sense of logical implication and exclusion: logical movement of thought follows the order of prius and posterius; this movement has duration in the real act of thought when we draw a syllogistic inference in theoretical logical form; in the logical order of succession the former stages do not disappear because the inference implies its premises; in mathematical movement the former stages disappear in the order of succession of its moments, 30; logical order is normative, physical order is not; cosmic time does not offer a concentration point serving as a point of departure for philosophy, not even in the logical aspect, 31; the logical aspect of our act of thought is that of analytical distinction in the sense of setting apart what is given together; logical analysis would have nothing to distinguish apart from a previously given cosmic diversity of meaning, 39; this concept enables Hussen to formulate different purely logical propositions and definitions, 73, 74.